 My wife and I are both University educated.
 She went to University after High School, and graduated with a Bachelor’s degree.
-Then she worked around 4 to 5 years before we met.
+Then she worked for 4 to 5 years before we met.
 I joined the Marine Corps at 17 years old.
-I got out at 21 as a disabled combat veteran with a couple of years old drinking problem.
+I got out at 21 as a disabled combat Veteran with a couple of years old drinking problem.
 I eventually gave up smoking, and drinking before I graduated with my Bachelors degree.

 That’s when I met my wife.
 I met her in the Philippines when I was a US Department of State student intern at the US Embassy in Manila.
 We dated for a year, and then got married.
 Before we got married we shared an apartment, and she worked.
-I got a job overseas on a contract to the Department of Defense.
+I got a job overseas on a contract with the Department of Defense.

-I went from making well into the 6 figure salary range every year, great company benefits, and the prestige of a technical job to nothing.
+I went from making well into the 6 figure salary range every year, great company benefits, and the prestige of a technical job, to nothing.
 We knew it would be hard, so we decided to live small.
 We set up a budget, and a saved up.
 We hit many ups and downs in our transition to the US.
 We moved to place near my family.
 A place with very little jobs, and the available jobs are mostly in the low paying service industry sector.

 The whole time this is going on, my wife has been dealing with transitioning to the US, as well as other issues.
 Things haven’t been easy for either of us.
 She was turned down by the one job she applied for.
 We realized that it would be better if she didn’t work because any money she made would go straight into daycare.
-So she entered into a continuing education job certification course at the local community college.
+So she entered into a continuing education, job certification course at the local community college.

 I eventually landed a part time job.
 My wife was accepted into a months long course.
 The part time job is on a Marine Corps base we live by.
 I have a government job, and it’s great.
 When my wife graduates, she’ll be working the job with longer hours.
 I will continue to do what I do now.
 I will take the kids to their practices, games, and recitals.
 Private dance academy as well as local recreation league sports such as soccer, basketball, and softball.

 This goes against everything that I’ve ever known.
 But I look at my wife, and know that I need to take a step back so she can take a step forward.
 She has a degree, and had a career.
 When we got married, she gave it all up to follow me.
-Now that I did things in the past to keep us afloat in the future, I now have a part time job, and have VA Disability compensation coming in?
+Now that I did things in the past to keep us afloat in the future, I have a part time job, and have a VA pension coming in?
 I can let her do what she wants to do the most.
 She can pursue a career.

 At first we didn’t think it would work, but the more we talked about it the more we liked it.
 I can work part time, and be there for the kids before school, and after school.
 Remember, I was away for months at a time when I was in Iraq, Oman, and Qatar.
 I love being there for them now.
 My wife is still for them now, but she can be out of the house now while they are in school.
 I don’t blame her, I’ve sat home alone a few times.
 It’s not fun.
 Now that the kids are all school aged, she won’t have to sit around the house with nothing to do.
-The break I talked her into taking can be over.
+The break I talked her into taking can now be over.